-The County will provide to the Association semi-annually a complete list of bargaining unit nurses including names, addresses, phone numbers, employee number, department, FTE, step, and dates of hire.
+The County will provide to the Association semi-annually a complete list of bargaining unit nurses including names, addresses, phone numbers, work email addresses, employee number, department, FTE, step, and dates of hire.
+This list shall be provided in February and September of each year, no later than the fifteenth (15th) of the month.
 The Association shall indemnify and save the County harmless against any and all claims, damages, suits or other forms of liability, which may arise out of the County previously providing the Association the Social Security numbers.